Uses

 ~40TB raw, ~30TB usable (RAIDZ2 configuration)

 Why TrueNAS: ZFS is bulletproof.
 I've had drives fail, but never lost data.
-Snapshots saved me twice when I accidentally deleted things I shouldn't have.
-Once from a bad script, once from fat-fingering an rm command.
+Snapshots saved me twice when I accidentally deleted things I shouldn't have — both times from careless mistakes in the terminal that would have been painful without ZFS.

 Backup strategy: Critical data goes to Backblaze B2 (~$50/month) via restic.
 Follows the 3-2-1 rule: 3 copies, 2 different media, 1 offsite.